Fort Alma |

 Mount Pleasant Fort

-A Mormon settlers' five-acre adobe fort encompassing today's Tithing Yard, with a bastion or watchtower in one corner.
-A second fort directly north was added in 1865 to help protect the livestock.
+A Mormon settlers' five and one-half-acre rock-walled fort encompassing today's Tithing Yard, between Main Street and First North and State Street and First East, with a bastion or watchtower in one corner.
+A second fortified enclosure directly north was added in 1865 to help protect the livestock.
+The walls were demolished beginning in 1878.
+Markers at site on the grounds of the Mount Pleasant Recreation Center at 10 State Street.

 Spring City Fort